 Great Start Readiness Preschool (GSRP) is a free program for four-year-old children who meet state income guidelines.
 GSRP applications are accepted year-round.
 If the program is full, applicants’ names will be placed on a waiting list for any available openings.

 Great Start Readiness Program provides a loving environment for children to learn and grow their creative, social, academic and motor skills.
-The APS Great Start Readiness Program uses Creative Curriculum, along with Handwriting Without Tears and Zoophonics to guide students toward school readiness.
+The APS Great Start Readiness Program uses Creative Curriculum, along with Handwriting Without Tears, to guide students toward school readiness.
+Children need to be fully potty-trained by first day of school unless medical conditions exists which has caused a developmental delay.

 Children attending GSRP must be four-years-old (4) by September 1.
 GSRP is staffed by a teacher who holds a Michigan teaching certificate with an Early Childhood endorsement, and a paraprofessional who is Child Development Associate (CDA) certified.
 All staff are certified in First Aid and CPR.
 GSRP classes are half-days on Mondays through Thursdays.